ChrisNeedham200/loadimpact-docs/jekyll/_v3/integrations/notifications.md

 1. From Slack, add a new app and select Incoming WebHook app.
 2. Select or create a channel and copy the generated WebHook URL.
-3. From Load Impact, select Notifications from your organization settings.
+3. From LoadImpact, select Notifications from your organization settings.
 (User menu > Organizations > Organization setting > Notifications)
 4. Add Slack WebHook URL into the Slack input and click Save or Test Hook.

 ![Slack Setup]({{ site.baseurl }}/assets/img/v3/integrations/notifications/slack-instructions.png)